minhd-vu/minhd-vu/keyboards/bdn9/README.md

 ## Additional Notes

-- Volume changes show a tooltip with the current percentage
+- Volume changes show a tooltip with the app name and current percentage
 - Mute toggles show "MUTED" or "UNMUTED" status
-- The script only affects the specific applications, not system volume
+- The script only affects the specific applications, not master/device volume
 - Multiple instances of the same app (e.g., two Chrome windows) will be controlled together
+- **Encoder 3** dynamically follows your active window - great for games, video players, or any app!

 ---